deso-protocol/deso-workspace/README.md

 ### Commit messages
 All commit messages must follow the conventional commit spec.
 Learn more here https://www.conventionalcommits.org

+Specific commit types will trigger an npm publish workflow once they are merged:
+- Commits using the `fix` type will trigger a patch version release.
+- Commits using the `feat` type will trigger a minor version release.

 ## Adding capabilities to your workspace